the-tanstaafl/TansTimberbornModsUnity/ThunderKit/Staging/FerrisWheel/ThunderstorePackage/README.md

-# Ladder
+# Ferris Wheel

-This mod will allow you to build ladders.
-This will make it so your beavers will be able to go straight up and down without having to build a stairwell.
+This mod adds a ferris wheel to the game.
+It's designed to be a little late-game as it requires treated planks.
+Though the payout should be plenty!
+Hope your beavers will enjoy it!

 ## Disclaimer!